Gibraltar Rental Deposits: How Much You Pay, What It Covers and How to Get It Back in 2026

 Quick Summary

-• Deposits in Gibraltar are typically one to two months' rent — paid upfront alongside the first month
+- Deposits are typically one to two months' rent, paid upfront alongside the first month

-• Deposits can only be used for damage beyond fair wear and tear, unpaid rent, or costs specifically listed in the tenancy agreement
+- Deposits can only cover damage beyond fair wear and tear, unpaid rent, or costs listed in the tenancy agreement

 How Much Is a Rental Deposit in Gibraltar?

-On top of the deposit, you will usually pay the first month's rent upfront.
-For a two-bedroom flat at £1,800 per month, moving in could cost you £5,400 before you even open a box.
+On top of the deposit, you will typically pay the first month's rent upfront.
+For a two-bedroom apartment, moving in can cost the equivalent of three months' rent before you even open a box.
 Budget accordingly.

 What Can a Deposit Be Used For?

-• Damage you caused beyond fair wear and tear.
-A broken window, a burn mark on a carpet, or damage to appliances caused by misuse — yes.
-Small scuffs, faded paint, or a worn carpet after several years — no.
+- Damage beyond fair wear and tear.
+A broken window, a burn mark on a carpet, or appliance damage caused by misuse.
+Minor scuffs, faded paintwork, or a worn carpet after several years of normal use do not qualify.

-• Unpaid rent.
-If you leave without paying your last month's rent, the landlord can deduct it from the deposit.
+- Unpaid rent.
+If you leave with rent outstanding, the landlord can deduct the amount owed.

-• Fair wear and tear from normal use over the tenancy period
+- Fair wear and tear from normal use over the tenancy

-• Pre-existing damage that existed before you moved in (which is why the inventory matters)
+- Pre-existing damage that was present before you moved in

-• Improvements the landlord wants to make that are not directly your fault
+- General improvements the landlord wants to make that are not your responsibility

-• Items not mentioned in the tenancy agreement
+- Items not addressed in the tenancy agreement

 The Inventory: Your Most Important Document

-Because Gibraltar has no deposit protection scheme, the move-in inventory is your primary protection.
-This is a written record — ideally with photographs — of the condition of every room, wall, appliance, and piece of furniture at the start of your tenancy.
+Because the level of formal protection available depends on whether your deposit sits with an agent or directly with a landlord, your move-in inventory carries real weight in either scenario.
+This is a written record, ideally with photographs, of the condition of every room, wall, appliance, and item of furniture at the start of the tenancy.

-If your landlord does not provide one, create your own.
-Walk through the property on move-in day, photograph every room, every wall, every appliance.
-Note any existing damage — no matter how minor.
-Send this to your landlord in writing (WhatsApp message with read receipts is fine, email is better) within 48 hours of moving in.
-This creates a timestamped record of the property's condition that cannot be disputed later.
+If your landlord or agent does not provide one, create your own.
+Walk through the property on move-in day, photograph every room, every wall, and every appliance, and note any existing damage however minor.
+Send the photos to the landlord or agent in writing within 48 hours of moving in.
+An email or a WhatsApp message with read receipts creates a timestamped record that is hard to dispute later.

-At the end of the tenancy, the landlord should carry out a check-out inspection using the same inventory.
-Any discrepancies between move-in and move-out condition — beyond fair wear and tear — are what the deposit can legitimately be used for.
+At the end of the tenancy, the landlord should inspect the property against the same inventory.
+Any discrepancies beyond fair wear and tear are what the deposit can legitimately cover.
+Without a move-in record, there is no agreed baseline from which to argue.

 Getting Your Deposit Back